 Cappuccino, Mocha & More

-Directions: Combine ingredients and store in an airtight container or glass jar.
+Directions: It’s as simple as combining the ingredients and storing them in an airtight container or glass jar.

 1/4 tsp nutmeg